Employment

 - Three years of full-time teaching experience is preferred, but other relevant experience will certainly be considered;

-- Ability to teach a range of courses in the discipline;
+- Ability and versatility to teach a range of courses in the discipline;

 - A love for working with young people;